ActiveLogin/ActiveLogin.Authentication/README.md

 We have seperated the API-wrappers for both BankID and GrandID into two separate packages so that you can use them in other scenarios we have not covered.
 The look like this and are both well documented using XML-comments.

+The constructor for these ApiClients takes an `HttpClient` and you need to configure that `HttpClient` with a `BaseAddress`, `Tls12`, client certificates etc. depending on your needs.

 #### ActiveLogin.Authentication.BankId.Api

 ```csharp